Sutirtha17/Technical_Paper/report.md

 # CSS GRID
 ## _What is a CSS Grid_

-**`A CSS grid`** can be described as a two-dimensional figure, consisting of rows and columns. **`A CSS grid`** layout divides a webpage into different parts or regions.
+A **`CSS grid`** can be described as a two-dimensional figure, consisting of rows and columns.**`CSS grid`** layout divides a webpage into different parts or regions.
 The grid system is flexible in terms of designing, it makes the designing of web pages easy without using position and float properties.

 It allows users to arrange items into rows and columns in the same way that a table does.
 In comparison to tables, however, the **` CSS Grid`** makes designing layouts much easier.
 Using the grid-template-rows and grid-template-columns attributes, we can specify columns and rows on the grid.
 ## _Supported Browsers_